Alice White: Later career

-White left films in 1931 to improve her acting abilities, returning in 1933 only to have her career hurt by a scandal that erupted over her involvement with boyfriend actor Jack Warburton and future husband Sy Bartlett.
+White left films in 1931 to improve her acting abilities, returning in 1933 only to have her career hurt by a scandal that erupted over her involvement with boyfriend actor John Warburton and future husband Sy Bartlett.
 Although she later married Bartlett, her reputation was tarnished and she appeared only in supporting roles after this, including Jimmy the Gent (1934) with James Cagney and Bette Davis.
 By 1937 and 1938, her name was at the bottom of the cast lists.
 She made her final film appearance in Flamingo Road (1949) and eventually resumed working as a secretary.

 Personal life

 In 1933, White and her fiancé, American screenwriter Sidney "Sy" Bartlett, were accused of arranging the beating of British actor John Warburton.
 White and Warburton had reportedly had a love affair that ended when he beat her so badly she required cosmetic surgery.
 A grand jury in Los Angeles decided not to charge Bartlett or White; however, the bad publicity hurt White’s career.

 White married Bartlett on December 3, 1933, in Magdalena, Mexico.
 She filed for divorce in 1937, claiming he "stayed away from home" and was awarded $65 per week in alimony.

 White remarried, to film writer John Roberts, on August 24, 1940.
 They divorced on April 18, 1949, in Los Angeles.
 The following year, she sued him over unpaid alimony.